alphagov/anthology/README.md

 An easier way to keep track of the books on your office bookshelf.

+* Uses GitHub authentication for your organisation
+* Keeps track of multiple copies of each book
+* Looks up book details from Google Books and Openlibrary based on the ISBN

 ![](http://jordanhatch.github.com/anthology/img/screenshot.png)

 ## Configuration

-The app is configured by a collection of environment variables:
+The app is configured with a collection of environment variables:

 * `GITHUB_CLIENT_ID`
 * `GITHUB_CLIENT_SECRET`